2018-2019 United Way of the Brown County Area Partner Organizations

 LSS Financial Counseling

 Provides financial counseling & education on budgeting, credit, student loan repayment, housing counseling, Debt Management Plans, and more.
+Services are available for all Brown County residents.
 Active duty military, family members, and Veterans are welcome.

 New Ulm Clothing Depot (507) 276-6302